LucunJi/ChatUtil/README.md

 Feel free to use this mod anywhere, cuz it's released under license [CC0-1.0](./LICENSE) .

 Fell free to report issues ;)

-Thanks earthcomputer for codes of client side commands